Robicus/invoke-psdump/README.md

 ## Getting Started

+### Pre-Reqs

 1. Download/clone the project.
 Navigate to the primary project directory, i.e., C:\Tools\PSDump
+2. Install WinPcap
+3. Make sure you have a copy of "WinDump.exe" in the "PSDump\Tools" directory

+### Running Invoke-PSDump

-2. Edit the first few lines of "PSDump.ps1" to ensure that the file paths are correct
+1. Edit the first few lines of "PSDump.ps1" to ensure that the file paths are correct
-3. Execute "PSDump.ps1" :)
+2. Execute "PSDump.ps1" :)

 ### Examples